elenapolozova/github-basics-codeU/README.md

 ## Overview

+This is a test line to see whether or not I've changed anything.

 You might have worked with version control software in the past, or this might be your first rodeo.
 Either way, we're going to teach you enough about `git` to be dangerous.

 ![dangerous](http://i.giphy.com/UlzvY53VQpn0c.gif)